klauspost/pgzip/README.md

 pgzip
 =====

 Go parallel gzip compression.
-This is a drop in replacement for "compress/gzip".
+This is a fully gzip compatible drop in replacement for "compress/gzip".

 This will split compression into blocks that are compressed in parallel.
 This can be useful for compressing big amounts of data.